toby-l-baker/assistive-mouse-capstone/cameramouse/README.md

 3. Filter
     1. Takes in the hands position and is capable of getting the filtered position.
     2. Has two primary functions: ```insert_point``` and ```get_filtered_position```.
+    3. These filters are very basic and use constant scale factors.
+The FIR is basically just a moving average filter.
+These could be improved on with better analysis on noise/users tremors or shakes.
 4. Control
     1. Takes in the filtered positions of the hand and maps this to cursor motion.
     2. Also takes in gesture info(type Gestures in gesture_recognition/gestures.py) and maps that to cursor actions such as a click or right-click.
 5. Gesture Recognition
     1. Processes whatever input be it video or voice and outputs the gesture type at any point to the controller module.
+    2. Currently there is only a keyboard implementation which maps key presses to different mouse actions.

 ![cameramouse-system-diagram](https://github.com/toby-l-baker/assistive-mouse-capstone/blob/master/cameramouse/cameramouse-system-diagram.PNG)